Note: This article was originally published in 2015. Since then the race record was broken again, in 2021.

 Through 1988, the pit road was concrete, and by that time, was becoming quite rough.
 The cracks and bumps kept the speeds down, although there was no dedicated speed limit in the pit lane, even during cautions.
 Prior to the 1989 race, the pit lane was paved over in asphalt, making a much smoother and safer ingress and egress.
 At the same time though, drivers were starting to go much faster through the pits.
 The 1989, 1990, and 1991 races all saw the cars (especially the leaders) flying down pit road, particularly during green flag pit stops.

-For the 1992 Indianapolis 500, USAC imposed a 100 mph speed limit on pit road.
+For the 1992 Indianapolis 500, USAC imposed a 100 mph speed limit on pit road during cautions.
 Penalties for speeding infractions were in the form of warnings or fines, but starting in 1993 became stiffer, drawing a dreaded stop-and-go penalty.
 Also starting in 1992, USAC started closing the pits at the onset of a caution.
 Cars were required to bunch up behind the pace car before they were allowed to pit.
 Usually it took one lap to adequately pack-up the field, then the pits would open.
+For 1993, the pit road speed limit was enforced at all times, not just under caution.

-As years went by, the pit road speed limit at Indianapolis was further reduced.
-From 1992-1998 it was 100 mph.
+As years went by, the pit road speed limit at Indianapolis was gradually reduced.
+From 1992 to 1998 it was 100 mph.
 In 1999-2001, it was reduced to 80 mph.
 Since 2002, it has been 60 mph.
 The elapsed time for the in-lap, the stop, and the out-lap was now longer than it used to be.
 The agonizingly slow 60 mph trek down Indy’s long pit lane added as many as 10-20 seconds per pit stop.
-Multiply that by six pit stops, and that would be up to two whole minutes added to the length of the race.
+Multiply that by six pit stops, and that could be up to two whole minutes added to the length of the race.

 Using the 1990 race and 2015 race as a gauge, however, the pit road speed limits seems to have nay affect anymore on race average speed.
 A pit stop in 1990 changing four tires and adding fuel (40 gallons) took about 18 seconds.
 In the 2010s, pit crews have improved their speed and efficiency substantially, resulting in much faster stops.
 Fuel tank capacities have been reduced to 22 gallons, and a vented fueling hose has replaced the need for a dedicated vent hose man.
 The refueling process naturally takes less time, and pit stops are closer to the 7-8 second range.
 The time lost slowing down for the pit road speed limit has almost been made up by the stop itself taking less time.
 As of 2015, on average a pit stop sequence (timed from exiting off of turn 4, pitting, and re-entering the track in turn 2), takes less than 5 seconds longer than it did without speed limits in 1990.